-Campus security issues are of great importance, so make sure you lock up rooms if you’re the last to
+Campus security issues are of great importance, so make sure you lock up rooms if you’re the last to leave.

 If you take a semester off from your studies, you will not have access to the facilities on campus, including borrowing books from the Library.